Additional Teaching License in a World/Classical Language

 • Successful completion of at least two upper-division courses focusing on the development of advanced grammar and composition skills in the language you wish to teach OR successful completion of university-level academic coursework in the language you wish to teach.

-• oral proficiency with a rating of Advanced Low or higher.
+• Oral proficiency with a rating of Advanced Low or higher.
 Register for the test through the American Council on the Teaching of Foreign Languages (ACTFL).

 Application Deadlines: